 I did not perform the video recording comparison, but an image stabilizer always is an advantage for the video recording.
 By having a solid OSS image stabilizer, the winner for handheld low light shooting belongs to..

 Both of the lenses produce an accurate and saturate colour.
 The shots were captured from the same spot.

 The SEL35F18 and the SEL24F18Z are definitely two of the best E-mount lenses.
-At the price of SGD 629, it is pleased to see that the SEL35F18 has a close performance with its more expensive brother SEL24F18Z which cost you SGD 1,699.
+At the price of SGD 629, it is pleased to see that the SEL35F18 has a comparable performance with its more expensive brother SEL24F18Z which cost you SGD 1,699.
 Besides, it also has an effective built-in OSS where the SEL24F18Z does not own.
-If you are going to buy one of the lens after reading this review, please remember the following two points:
+If you are going to buy one of the lenses after reading this review, please remember the following two points:

 Firstly, test out both of them yourself if possible.
 Compare and find out which focal length suits your shooting style better.
 If you prefer to shoot landscape, shoot at some limited space place like a restaurant, party, etc., then go ahead for the SEL24F18Z.
 If you do the video recording frequently, do not want to have any shape changed for your subject, like the smoother and more creamy bokeh, then go and grab the SEL35F18.